 Erica J. Yoon

 I design learning systems, build the infrastructure to run them, and use behavioral evidence to measure what works.
-My work spans Stanford research and program leadership, AI and EdTech evaluation, and community college instruction — with a consistent focus on closing the loop between data and action.
-I hold a PhD in Psychology from Stanford, where I studied how people interpret language, reason about others’ goals, and navigate social norms.
+My work spans Stanford research and program leadership, AI and EdTech evaluation, and applied instructional design — with a consistent focus on closing the loop between data and action.

 Before this, I served as Teaching Coordinator for Symsys 1: Minds and Machines in Stanford’s Symbolic Systems program, where I coordinated instructional teams across psychology, computer science, linguistics, and philosophy.
 In that role I helped redesign the course into a hybrid flipped-classroom model that combined asynchronous lectures, discussion-based learning, and project-based exploration of topics related to cognition and artificial intelligence.

 I completed my PhD in the Department of Psychology at Stanford University, where I worked with Dr. Michael C. Frank in Language and Cognition Lab.
 My research examines how adults and children interpret speakers’ intentions in communication.
-In particular, I study how people infer the goals behind language—such as informing others, maintaining social relationships, or presenting oneself positively—using polite language as a case study.
+In particular, I study how people infer the goals behind language — such as informing others, maintaining social relationships, or presenting oneself positively — using polite language as a case study.